rajatjain1997/aima-docker/README.md

 	sudo ./aima-docker

+**Note:** Since nvidia-docker does not support MacOS and windows, only Linux users will be able to lerverage their GPUs.

 ### For developers

 To install the development image for aima-docker, clone the repository and run the `aima-docker` script from inside the cloned project.

 	git clone https://github.com/rajatjain1997/aima-docker.git
 	cd aima-docker
+	chmod +x aima-docker
 	sudo ./aima-docker

+**Note:** Linux is recommended for developers since *aima-docker* script binds container network to the host's network.
+This docker feature is not available on MacOS or Windows.

 ### Additional parameters